 - The proposed program provides the opportunity for the school/district to benefit the served population beyond one school year

 - The proposed project has the potential to benefit a large number of students/teachers across the district, either through its initial implementation or through a smaller-scale pilot demonstration that could be spread more widely in the future

 - The application identifies a need in the served population through documentation and research, and the application further ties program objectives to that need and how proposed efforts serve to address it

 - The application documents and demonstrates how engaging, creative, or new pathways to learning will be facilitated by the proposed program

-- The proposed budget is detailed in application and is realistic considering the audience size and stated objectives.
+- The proposed budget is detailed in the application and is realistic considering the audience size and stated objectives.
 The budget demonstrates effort at managing costs.
 For higher-cost projects, the budget identifies whether the project could be funded at a lower or partial amount as a pilot.

 - Teachers throughout the school(s) and/or district actively support this project.
 Where appropriate, please list names of teachers and staff who favor the project’s implementation.

 - The application is professional, grammatically correct, follows format requirements, cites sources where appropriate, and includes pictures/ visual aids when warranted